What is Long-Term Care?

 You will be able and encouraged to ask questions as well.
-This way, appropriate recommendations can be made based on your specific situation, so you have something to think about as you decide.
+This way, appropriate recommendations can be made based on your specific situation, so you have something specific to consider.

 The goal is to find an affordable plan to address the consequences of long-term care.
 Since we work with all the top companies, we will be able to shop for the best coverage at the best value.
-This is one-stop planning, which makes the process much more comfortable and less stressful.
+This process is one-stop planning, which makes the process much more comfortable and less stressful.

 Remember, each insurance company sets its pricing, which must be approved by your state's Department of Insurance.
 No insurance agent can "give you a deal."
 Premiums are also affected by your age, health, family history, amount of benefits purchased, and other factors.

 Premiums can vary well over 100% between companies for the same benefits.
 This is why working with a specialist who represents the major insurance companies helps save you money.

 If you like one of the options, you must apply to see if you can get approved.
 The process is easy since most companies have electronic applications.
 The underwriting can take 6 to 8 weeks to complete.